 Statistics from various reports throughout 2020 and 2021 raise some concerns:

-• A survey of FTSE 100 firms, conducted by Green Park, found that only 11 top roles across FTSE 100 held by ethnic minority leaders
+- A survey of FTSE 100 firms, conducted by Green Park, found that only 11 top roles across FTSE 100 were held by ethnic minority leaders.

-• Data from Workday found that one-third of businesses state they don’t have a strategic approach to ED&I, and only one-fifth have taken some initial steps to create one.
+- Data from Workday found that one-third of businesses state they don’t have a strategic approach to ED&I. Only one-fifth have taken some initial steps to create one.

-As businesses are recognising the importance of diversity in the workplace and the public is educating themselves on important social and political movements across the globe, we hope to see a rise in diverse candidates landing fantastic opportunities in their desired role and sector.
+As businesses are recognising the importance of diversity in the workplace, the public is educating themselves on social and political movements globally.
+We hope to see a rise in diverse candidates landing fantastic opportunities in their desired role and sector.

 Creating an open-minded culture

 Potential candidates want to work for a company where everyone is educated and open-minded about DEI.
-They need a workplace where the work culture comes first and an enriching environment where everyone feels comfortable to express any concerns or queries.
+They need a workplace with a work culture that comes first.
+An enriching environment where everyone feels comfortable to express concerns or queries is essential.

 Diversity has taken some significant strides forward in recent years.
-You may find that candidates will have plenty to ask during the interview: they might query what your diversity and inclusion policies include, and they will wonder how your values align with those policies.
+You may find that candidates will have plenty to ask during the interview.
+They might query what your diversity and inclusion policies include.
+They also will wonder how your values align with those policies.
 It is time for businesses to practice what they preach and take action with their diversity strategies.

 Diversity strategies are incredibly insightful for both employees and employers to understand best practices while in the workplace.